aendra-rininsland/Axis-WordPress/ROADMAP.md

 Bug-fix release intended to target a variety of issues.

-- [ ] fix excess whitespace beneath charts with no title » times/axisJS#8
+- [x] fix excess whitespace beneath charts with no title » times/axisJS#8
-- [ ] fix chart legend centring bug » times/axisJS#9
-- [ ] add ability to do stacked bar charts » times/axisJS#7
+- [x] add ability to do stacked bar charts » times/axisJS#7
-- [ ] fix PNG output in Safari » times/axisJS#5

 #### 0.1.2

 Maintenance release intended to facilitate future development.

+- [ ] fix PNG output in Safari » times/axisJS#5
+- [ ] fix chart legend centring bug » times/axisJS#9
 - [ ] abstract charting library functionalities into a provider
 - [ ] abstract styling configuration into a provider
 - [ ] abstract output formats into a provider